SalmaAlassal/mrNetwork/Network Fundamentals/README.md

 CSMA/CD is still used for any half-duplex link.**

-## Star Topology (The most common)
+## Star Topology (The Most Common)

 - All The nodes are connected to a central device.
-(Switch-Hub-Router..)
+(Switch-Hub-Router.)

-- It doesn't allow direct Communication between devices If one device wants to send data to other devices it has to first send the data to the central devic and then the central device Transmit that data to the designated device.
+- It doesn't allow direct Communication between devices If one device wants to send data to other devices it has to first send the data to the central device and then the central device Transmit that data to the designated device.

 - The central device broadcast or unicast the message based on the central device used.
   (The Hub broadcasts the message, while the switch unicasts by maintaining a switch table)